realm/realm-object-server/README.md

 # Realm Platform

-The perfect backend for the next generation of reactive mobile apps
+The perfect backend for the next generation of reactive mobile apps.

 The Realm Platform delivers automatic and seamless realtime data sync and powerful event handling between server and devices.
 You never need to think about networking code again.
+[Try Realm Cloud](https://cloud.realm.io/) for free to get a feeling for the power and ease of use!

+This repo contains the self-hosted version of Realm Object Server and requires a license to use.

 The Realm Database is cross-platform, supporting both iOS and Android, and the Realm Object Server is ready to run on your servers or on your favorite cloud.